New Investigator Awards

 Due to the additional work that would be required of reviewers and the short timelines involved, applicants will not receive written critiques after review.

-Award winner(s) will be notified in late November or early December, in time to make arrangements to attend the BMT Tandem Meetings, where the award(s) will be publicly announced.
-The award(s) will be activated in July, 2017.
+Award winner(s) will be notified in mid-December, 2017, in time to make arrangements to attend the BMT Tandem Meetings, where the award(s) will be publicly announced.
+The award(s) will be activated in July, 2018.